Frederiksdal House: Possession of the Crown

-Hjortholm Mill, a copper mill, was built at the site in 1650.
-The site was acquired by Frederick III in 1668, renaming it Frederiksdal (Frederick's Valley).
-The king had plans to build a large maison de plaisance in the grounds but died in 1670 and his son Christian V abandoned the project.
+The site was acquired by Frederick III in 1668 who renamed the property Frederiksdal (English: Frederick's Valley).
+The king put an end to the industrial works on the property, as he had plans to build a large maison de plaisance on the grounds for use as a summer residence.
+He died in 1670 before the planned construction had begun and his son, Christian V, abandoned the project.
+Christian V's wife, Queen Charlotte Amalie, then took up residence on the estate.
+Charlotte Amalie reinitiated the industrial production of the estate and expanded its output with the construction of a paper mill.
 Frederick IV ceded the estate to his sister, Princess Sophia Hedwig, who began the construction of a house on the land which for unknown reasons bore a striking resemblance with Ørholm Manor on the island of Funen, but it was never completed.